-- First, it noted the introduction of the Ofcom Licence Fee component in 2015/16 whose cost (around £4m) would previously have been spread across other components. - Second, it noted the reallocation of non-specific costs in some activity groups from copper components to NGA components as NGA component costs and volumes increased in 2015/16.108 - A19.38 In addition, Openreach noted that subjective usage factors were used to attribute common costs to different individual services and that movements in relative service volumes therefore represented another non-efficiency related factor that could drive movements in component costs.
-109 - A19.39 Other stakeholders did not comment on our regulatory cost analysis.
+- A19.38 Openreach considered that the impact of its proposed adjustments would reduce historical estimates of efficiency.
+It also highlighted two other non-modelled factors which in its view, while small, demonstrated that its restatement of our regulatory cost analysis was conservative. - First, it noted the introduction of the Ofcom Licence Fee component in 2015/16 whose cost (around £4m) would previously have been spread across other components. - Second, it noted the reallocation of non-specific costs in some activity groups from copper components to NGA components as NGA component costs and volumes increased in 2015/16.110 - A19.39 In addition, Openreach noted that subjective usage factors were used to attribute common costs to different individual services and that movements in relative service volumes therefore represented another non-efficiency related factor that could drive movements in component costs.111 - A19.40 Other stakeholders did not comment on our regulatory cost analysis.

-- A19.40 We have used the same approach as in the March consultation to estimate BT's historical operating cost efficiency by analysing cost data from BT's regulatory accounts for the period 2012/13 to 2016/17.
-The analysis includes the most recent regulatory accounting data available. - As noted above, we estimate the impact of inflation and volumes on component operating costs using the formulae that underpin the top-down model.
+- A19.41 We have used the same approach as in the March consultation to estimate BT's historical operating cost efficiency by analysing cost data from BT's regulatory accounts for the period 2012/13 to 2016/17.^{112,} The analysis includes the most recent regulatory accounting data available. - A19.42 As noted above, we estimate the impact of inflation and volumes on component operating costs using the formulae that underpin the top-down model.
 The table below shows the inflation assumptions used for pay and non-pay operating costs in this analysis (see Annex 17 for more information).
 We have estimated the impact of changes in volumes using CVEs for each component, applying separate CVEs to pay and non-pay operating costs.
-These CVEs have been calculated in each year consistent with the way we have calculated them for the top-down model.111
+These CVEs have been calculated in each year consistent with the way we have calculated them for the top-down model.113